Huldremose Woman: Clothing and textile analysis

-Huldremose woman wore several layered sheep skin capes with the wooly sides turned outward.
+Huldremose woman wore several layered sheep skin capes with the woolly sides turned outward.
 These were of a complex construction:

 "The two skin capes are made from well-prepared, curly fleeces.
 The outer cape is the largest, measuring 82 cm in height and 170 cm in width (Fig. 3).
-It is constructed of five primary, rectangular skin pieces, with two minor triangu- lar pieces under the yoke.
-Most pieces are from dark sheep skin, but on the fur side it has an insertion of four light goat skin pieces.
-On the flesh side it has an upper, front lining of dark sheep skin, which is a unique detail.
+It is constructed of five primary, rectangular skin pieces, with two minor triangular pieces under the yoke.
+Most pieces are from dark sheep skin, but on the fur side, it has an insertion of four light goat skin pieces.
+On the flesh side, it has an upper, front lining of dark sheep skin, which is a unique detail.
 The inner cape is slightly smaller, measuring 80 cm in height and 150 cm in width (Fig. 4).
 It is constructed of 7-8 primary sheep skin pieces, mostly rectangular and 22 secondary patches of sheep, goat and deer skin.
 Both capes have an asymmetrical design with a slanting neckline."

 She also wore a wool plaid scarf, fastened by a bird bone pin, and a wool plaid skirt.
-Analyses by scientists at the National Museum of Denmark have shown that the color of the skirt was originally a blue or purple plaid, while the scarf was a red plaid.
-Chemical dye analyses showed the use of natural plant dyes and mordants and revealed that threads of at least 5 colors were woven to create the complex plaid patterns.
-Impressions on the skin of the Huldremose Woman, as well as a small amount of surviving degraded fibers, suggest that below her wool clothing she wore a white inner garment made from plant fibers that reached from the shoulders to below the knees.
-The type of plant fiber is unclear but other evidence from the time period suggest that it could have been made of nettle.
+Analysis by scientists at the National Museum of Denmark has shown that the colour of the skirt was originally a blue or purple plaid, while the scarf was a red plaid.
+Chemical dye analyses showed the use of natural plant dyes and mordants and revealed that threads of at least 5 colours were woven to create the complex plaid patterns.
+Impressions on the skin of the Huldremose Woman, as well as a small amount of surviving degraded fibres, suggest that below her wool clothing, she wore a white inner garment made from plant fibres that reached from the shoulders to below the knees.
+The type of plant fiber is unclear but other evidence from the time period suggests that it could have been made of nettle.
 A horn comb, a leather thong, and wool textile headband were found as well in what appears to be a pocket on the inner cape, made out of a bladder.

 In a 2009 study led by Dr. Karin Frei, Huldremose Woman and the set of clothing she wore underwent strontium isotopic analysis.
 This research indicated that the wool scarf has a local provenance.
-The wool skirt was found to be made of wool from at least 3 different provenances, including a local signature and a signature compatible with northern Scandinavia (e.g. Norway or Sweden).
-The plant fiber garment and the Huldremose Woman herself likely have a non-local origin, again showing compatibility with northern Scandinavia.
-The wool skirt was found to be made of wool from at least 3 different provenances, including a local signature and a signature compatible with northern Scandinavia (e.g. Norway or Sweden).
+The wool skirt was found to be made of wool from at least three different provenances, including a local signature and a signature compatible with northern Scandinavia (e.g. Norway or Sweden).
+The plant fibre garment and the Huldremose Woman herself likely have a non-local origin, again showing compatibility with northern Scandinavia.
 In general, the study points to the possibility that textiles were either traded or brought as raw materials far more commonly and over longer distances than previously assumed.